daspec/daspec-js-npm/README.md

 and DaSpec will execute the tests, printing the results to the console, and saving the resulting files to the output dir specified in the config file (in the previous example, __daspec-output__).

 For en example, see the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) repository on GitHub.

+## Continuous integration

+Both the console tool and the NPM script set-up will report a non-zero exit code in case of any failures or exceptions during processing.
+This means that you can use those scripts straight away in a continuous integration setup.
+However, it's a good idea to change the standard list of formatters to something more easily machine consumable.
+See the [Installation Guide](http://daspec.com/guides/install.html) for more information about this.

 ## Support